pu2clr/SI4735/README.md

 # Preface

 This document is aimed at the Arduino developers, radio experimenters, hobbyists and anyone interested in building a receiver based on the Si47XX IC family from Silicon Labs.
 This project is about an Arduino library for the SI47XX BROADCAST AM/FM/SW RADIO RECEIVER.
 This library is intended to provide an easier interface for controlling the SI47XX by using Arduino platform. __The communication protocol used by this library is the I²C__.
 This library was built based on ["AN332 Si47XX PROGRAMMING GUIDE REV 1.0"](https://www.silabs.com/documents/public/application-notes/AN332.pdf) and __AN332 REV 0.8 UNIVERSAL PROGRAMMING GUIDE AMENDMENT FOR SI4735-D60 SSB AND NBFM PATCHES__.
 It also can be used on __all members of the SI473X family__ respecting, of course, the features available in each IC version.
-Please, follow the [summary below](https://pu2clr.github.io/SI4735/#summary) to get the most out of this document.
+Please, follow the [contents below](https://pu2clr.github.io/SI4735/#contents) to get the most out of this document.

 This library can be freely distributed using the MIT Free Software model.